An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Model Derivation

 where $\mathbf{v}: \Gamma \to \mathbb{R}^d$ denotes the microscopic effective tangential velocity field on the boundary $\Gamma$.
 We note that there is no need to impose any boundary condition on $\mathbf{v}$, since $\Gamma$ is assumed to be a closed manifold.

-\begin{remark} Within this section, we regard the phase function $\phi$ is regular enough (e.g., $\phi\in C^m(\overline{\Omega})$ for some $m\in \mathbb{N}$).
-Then by the continuity of $\phi$ to the boundary, the surface equation \eqref{con2} should be understood for its trace $\phi|_\Gamma$, namely,
+\begin{remark} Within this section, we regard the phase function $\phi$ to be regular enough (e.g., $\phi\in C^m(\overline{\Omega})$ for sufficiently large $m\in \mathbb{N}$).
+Then by the continuity of $\phi$ to the boundary, the surface equation \eqref{con2} should be understood for its trace denoted by $\phi|_\Gamma$, namely,

 Without ambiguity, on the boundary $\Gamma$ we simply use the surface equation in the form of \eqref{con2}.
-Nevertheless, the formulation \eqref{con2a} will be helpful when we perform mathematical analysis on the related partial differential equations in suitable Sobolev spaces. \end{remark}
+Nevertheless, the formulation \eqref{con2a} will turn out to be helpful when we perform mathematical analysis on the related partial differential equations. \end{remark}

 It easily follows from the kinematic relations \eqref{con1}--\eqref{con2} that the mass is conserved in the bulk $\Omega$ and on the boundary $\Gamma$, respectively.
 To this end, integrating \eqref{con1} over $\Omega$ and using the no-flux boundary condition \eqref{bd1}, we have